MichaelLetson/HTML-CSS-Portfolio-Project/README.md

 Welcome to my website, created for TalkLiveCounselling - a start-up business created by my family.
 The site offers counselling and therapy solutions to those who need it.

-To see the website, click <a href:"https://michaelletson.github.io/HTML-CSS-Portfolio-Project/">here</a>
+To see the website, view it here: https://michaelletson.github.io/HTML-CSS-Portfolio-Project/

 <h2>Who is the website for and it's purpose?</h2>